danadalis/LEMH-Server/README.md

 sudo apt-get update && apt-get install hhvm -y sudo /usr/share/hhvm/install_fastcgi.sh
 ```
-*NOTE: `install_fastcgi.sh` can be flaky sometimes and may not work.
-If it gives you an error, simply add `include hhvm.conf;` to 'yourdomain.com.conf'.
-Our config already reflects that step.*
+*NOTE: `install_fastcgi.sh` can sometimes be unreliable for a number of reasons, resulting in an error.
+If this happens, simply add `include hhvm.conf;` to 'yourdomain.com.conf'.
+Our `yourdomain.com.conf` and `default.conf` already reflect that step.*
 ```
 sudo service hhvm restart
 sudo service nginx restart